OUR LOAN PRODUCTS

 HOW TO APPLY

-1. People interested in obtaining a business loan begin by completing a Customer Information Form.
+1. People interested in obtaining a business loan begin by completing a Request For Counseling Form.
 Loan applicants should allow 3 to 6 months to complete the loan application and review process as detailed below.

 2. If you already own a business, you’ll meet with a Business Development Specialist who will work with you to identify your business expansion needs.